Winston Churchill in politics, 1900–1939: Growing prominence

 As President of the Board of Trade he supported David Lloyd George, the newly appointed Chancellor of the Exchequer, in opposing the 1908–1909 naval estimates.
 The First Lord of the Admiralty, Reginald McKenna proposed six dreadnoughts.
 Lloyd George, with Churchill's support wanted only four.
 Eventually the government ordered eight.
 Churchill gave speeches on this issue, referring to his father's campaign for economy, and circulated open letters to his constituents (again following his father's practice).

 Also as President of the Board of Trade, Churchill took an active role in bringing about the radical social reforms which have become known as the Liberal reforms.
 The first of these, passed while Churchill was still Colonial Undersecretary, the Trade Disputes Act 1906 overturned the Taff Vale Case by providing that unions were not liable for damages caused by strike action.

 His direct achievements at the Board of Trade were considerable particularly in employment law.
-He was responsible for the Coal Mines Regulation Act 1908, which provided for an 8-hour day in all mines; the Trade Boards Act 1909, which established the first minimum wage system in Britain, mandating rates for both time- and piece-work for 200,000 workers in several industries (Churchill was able to get Conservative support for this and the Bill "passed without a division.") and the Labour Exchanges Act 1909, setting up offices to help unemployed people find work.
+He was responsible for the Coal Mines Regulation Act 1908 (8 Edw.
+7. c.
+57), which provided for an 8-hour day in all mines; the Trade Boards Act 1909, which established the first minimum wage system in Britain, mandating rates for both time- and piece-work for 200,000 workers in several industries (Churchill was able to get Conservative support for this and the Bill "passed without a division.") and the Labour Exchanges Act 1909, setting up offices to help unemployed people find work.
 As Home Secretary he continued these reforms with the National Insurance Act 1911, providing sickness and unemployment benefits.

 As a Cabinet Minister he had three outstanding qualities: he worked hard, he carried his proposals through Cabinet and Parliament, and he carried his department with him.
 These qualities, the historian, parliamentary clerk, and politician Robert Rhodes James notes, are not as common as they should be.
 Churchill himself put his advancement to his submissions to Cabinet, not to his speeches.

 Churchill's most important indirect role in these reforms was his assistance in passing the People's Budget and the Parliament Act 1911.
 The Budget included the introduction of new taxes on the wealthy to fund new social welfare programmes.
 Churchill biographer William Manchester called the People's Budget "a revolutionary concept" because it was the first budget in British history with the expressed intent of redistributing wealth to the British public.
 When the Budget was discussed in 1909 he did feel some ambiguity over it.
 But despite his doubts about its effectiveness, he launched himself into the fight for the budget and accepted the presidency of the Budget League, an organisation set up in response to the opposition's Budget Protest League.